Pentax Q vs Sony A6500

 |Olympus E-620||Y||none||none||-||-||none||2.0||-||-||-||Olympus E-620|

 |Panasonic G2||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G2|

 |Sony A77||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Pentax Q does not offer wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10, while the A6500 was followed by the Sony A6600.
+Both the Pentax Q and the A6500 have been discontinued, but can regularly be found used on eBay.
+The Pentax Q was replaced by the Pentax Q10, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Pentax Q or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Pentax Q:

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.